Have you booked a flight and then suddenly realised you have no idea what to do in Minsk, the Capital of Belarus?

 What to Visit in Minsk #6 : Pay your respect at the Afghan War Memorial On Island Of Tears.

-What To Do In Minsk #7 : Visit the Victory Monument and The Tomb of the Unknown Soldier.
+What To Do In Minsk #7 : Visit the Victory Monument and look out for the changing of the guards at its Eternal Flame.

 Secret things to Do in Minsk #8 : Have your daily cat fix at the bizarre Minsk Cat Cafe.